 - Clinic and office buildings where there are no in-patients and fewer than 4 patients under anesthesia are only required to have one fire drill per year.
 These buildings include most off-site clinics, MAB, Crystal Terrace, Vanderbilt Eye Institute and Oxford House.

 If you are asked to participate in a Fire Drill, you are to respond as you would to a real fire situation.

 VEHS provides fire safety training to Medical Center personnel.

-- Initial fire safety training is provided during Hearts and Minds Orientation.
+- Initial fire safety training is provided during orientation.

-- Refresher training for fire/life safety is provided during the annual mandatory safety training initiative, i.e. safety fair, departmental training.
+- Refresher training for fire/life safety is provided online or during some other annual mandatory safety training initiative, such as departmental training.

 - VEHS will provide training for your department upon request.